Agencies Responsible for regulating drones in New Zealand

 Here are the most important rules to know for flying a drone in New Zealand:

-- Drones are not permitted to fly higher than 120 meters (394 feet) above the ground.
+• Drones cannot fly higher than 120 meters (394 feet) above the ground.

-- Drone pilots are not permitted to operate in special use airspace without the permission of the area’s administering authority (e.g., military operating areas or restricted areas).
+• Drone pilots are not permitted to operate in special-use airspace without the permission of the area’s administering authority (e.g., military operating areas or restricted areas).

 Notes for recreational drone pilots flying for fun in New Zealand